firecracker-microvm/firecracker-containerd/snapshotter/cmd/naive/README.md

 container image is represented as a unique filesystem image.
 Each container is given a complete private copy of it's root filesystem image upon creation.
 Thus, container creation is expensive in terms IO and disk space.

-We should consider writing a more efficient snapshotter plugin.
-Linux's device-mapper subsystem would allow us to build something based on copy-on-write snapshots that is performant and space-efficient, with the tradeoff being that it would require some additional setup on the host.

 ## Installation